nomcomm/vr_billboard_paradigm/README.md

 <img align="right" width=250px src=data/explainer_fig.png>

 ### Code

--   The current notebooks to reproduce the analyses are in the scripts folder.
+-   The notebooks to reproduce the analyses are in the scripts folder.

 ### Data

--   The raw data (output files with fixation time stamps and fixated messages) is in the data folder
+-   The data and billboards are in the data folder.
+Note that not all raw data are shared here (size, privacy).

 ### Dependencies